lomenzel/nix-luanti/README.md

 You can customize additional settings in 'services.luanit.servers.\<your-server-name>.config.
 This config is directly passed to the luanti.conf configuration file.

+## Troubleshooting

+The systemd service is named `luanti-<your-server-name>.service` so if you set up `services.luanti.servers.adventure` you can see the status of the server by running `systemctl status luanti-adventure.service` and all its files like the world file the .minetest directory and everything else will be placed in `/var/lib/luanti-adventure`

 ## Contributing

 This project is a work in progress, and contributions are highly welcome!
 If you encounter any issues or have suggestions, feel free to open an issue or a merge request.